 Moreno explained, “Baolau.vn provides domestic and international visitors an opportunity to search and plan their travel more conveniently, so that they no longer have to think in advance while travelling by plane, bus, car, train or ferry.
 They just need to find Baolau.vn and then select and book a convenient way.”

-Baolau.vn recently concluded a deal with Click1Bus, a Vietnamese bus ticket booking portal.
+A recent deal Baolau.vn recently concluded a deal with Click1Bus, a Vietnamese bus ticket booking portal.
 This new deal lets the site publish schedule information and online bookings for Mai Linh, one of the major transport companies in Vietnam.
 This will be in addition to listings of flight, train and ferry information already available on Baolau.

 However, this deal puts Baolau.vn in competition with VeXeRe, a Vietnamese bus ticketing site.
 Moreno, though, does not look at this as a problem.
 Since buses play a major role in the Vietnamese inter-city transportation, he feels there is a need to contact different private firms operating on regional and national bus routes and evaluate their support for online bookings.

 How the idea emerged